oniani/frames/README.md

 main :: IO ()
 main = do
-    print $ rowByID       5         fromSample  -- Get the row by id print $ columnByname  "C3"      fromSample  -- Get the column by name print $ columnByIndex 1         fromSample  -- Get the column by index print $ renameMf "    New Name" fromSample  -- Rename the miniframe
+    print $ rowByIndex    5         fromSample  -- Get the row by index print $ columnByname  "C3"      fromSample  -- Get the column by name print $ columnByIndex 1         fromSample  -- Get the column by index print $ renameMf      New Name" fromSample  -- Rename the miniframe
 ```

 ### Leveraging Haskell's built-in goodness